 General.

-Japan is considered to be a very conservative country in respect of its culture, traditions and customs.
-This can be explained by the fact that for a long time the islands where Japan is situated were isolated from the rest of the world and Japanese civilization developed without any influence from the outside world.
-Probably due to this fact, Japanese traditions in all aspects, and particularly in communication, are very special and have no analogies in the world.
+Japan is considered a very conservative country in respect of its culture, traditions, and customs.
+This can be explained by the fact that for a long time, the islands where Japan is situated were isolated from the rest of the world, and Japanese civilization developed without any influence from the outside world.
+Probably due to this fact, Japanese traditions in all aspects and, particularly, in communication are very special and have no analogies in the world.
 A significant place in Japanese culture is taken by the concepts of personal dignity, family love, children's respect to parents and young people's respect towards elderly members of the society.
 These basic features predetermined the following peculiarities of Japanese verbal and non-verbal communication (DeMente, 1987).

 Gestures.

-According to the Leadership Management Institute (1990), the main peculiarity of the Japanese communication, as well as any other activity, is that the form in which it is carried out has the same importance as the meaning of the activity, phrase of gesture.
-Traditions are very powerful in the Japanese society and they form the way of life and way of communication of the Japanese.
+According to Palls (2008), the main peculiarity of the Japanese communication, as well as any other activity, is that the form in which it is carried out has the same importance as the meaning of the activity, phrase of gesture.
+Traditions are very powerful in Japanese society, and they form the way of life and communication of the Japanese.
 In Japan, a lot of significance is attributed to gestures.
-At the same time, it would be quite difficult for a European or American to follow them or at least understand them without some time spent for learning (LMI, 1990).
+At the same time, it would be quite difficult for a European or American to follow them or at least understand them without some time spent for learning (Palls, 2008).

 As contrasted to the American gestures, Japanese do not use handshaking as a means to greet a person.
-On the whole, Japanese people are considered to be reserved and those who do not like touching while talking with each other or with strangers.
+On contrary, Japanese people are considered to be reserved and do not like touching while talking with each other or with strangers.
 The traditional way of greeting in Japan is a bow that both people take at meeting.
-Japanese stay at the same distance as they were before the meeting and even the greeting ritual does not allow them to come closer because it will be considered impolite or even insulting.
-Even though with the expansion of the western civilization some Japanese adopt shaking hands as greeting, the grip of hands is quite slight and eyes are not in direct contact with the eyes of another person.
-Moreover, being introduced to the Japanese, one had better take a bow than try to shake hand with them (DeMente, 1987).
+Japanese stay at the same distance as they were before the meeting, and even the greeting ritual does not allow them to come closer because it will be considered impolite or even insulting.
+Even though with the expansion of the western civilization, some Japanese adopt shaking hands as greeting, the grip of hands is quite slight and eyes are not in direct contact with the eyes of another person.
+Moreover, being introduced to the Japanese, it is better to take a bow than try to shake hand with them (DeMente, 1987).